Zapata/demux-js-bitshares/README.md

-const actionReader = new BitsharesActionReader( "http://some-bitshares-endpoint:9080", // Locally hosted node needed for reasonable indexing speed 12345678, // First actions relevant to this app happens at this block )
+const actionReader = new BitsharesActionReader( "http://some-bitshares-endpoint:9080", // Locally hosted node needed for reasonable indexing speed 12345678, // First block to retrieve relevant to this application.
+)

 const actionHandler = new MyActionHandler(